 Grand Master Ma Jian Feng

 From an early age, Ma Kin Fung was keen to learn Chinese martial arts.
-His dream became reality while he was a high school student in the city of Guangzhou (another city in Guangdong and also known as Canton, formerly spelled in English as Kwangchow), when he befriended a classmate whose father was the famous Kung Fu Master Kwan Tak Hing.
+His dream crystalized while he was a high school student in Guangzhou (a city in Guangdong, aka Canton, formerly spelled in English as Kwangchow) when he befriended a classmate whose father was the famous Kung Fu Master Kwan Tak Hing.
 Upon noticing Ma Kin Fung’s eagerness to learn, Master Kwan was happy to make him his student and teach him everything he knew about Chinese martial arts.

-From the beginning of his training, Ma Kin Fung studied and practiced rigorously both day and night in order to learn all of the internal and external martial art forms.
-He became skilled in many of the famous techniques, including Shaolin Law Hon Fist and various traditional weapons.
+From the beginning of his training, Ma Kin Fung studied and practiced rigorously, both day and night, to learn all internal and external martial art forms.
+He became skilled in many famous techniques, including Shaolin Law Hon Fist and various traditional weapons.

-Years later, during the Sino Japanese War, Master Ma joined the army, Due to the chaotic period of time, he eventually lost contact with Master Kwan.
+Years later, during the Sino-Japanese War, Master Ma joined the army.
+Due to this chaotic period, he eventually lost contact with Master Kwan.

-In order to benefit from other teaching styles, Master Ma later learned from two other famous masters of Northern style martial arts: Gu Ruzhang and Suen Yuk Fung.
-Returning home in 1936, he discovered that Japan had invaded China.
+To benefit from other teaching styles, Master Ma later learned from two other famous masters of Northern style martial arts: Gu Ruzhang and Suen Yuk Fung.
+Returning home in , he discovered that Japan had invaded China.